zicklag/docs-1/self-hosted/upgrades-migrations.md

 ::: tip Pure SQL

 After completing this process, you will be left with a pure SQL database, with no trace that Directus was ever installed.
-Any external services connecting to your database's project tables directly (eg: SQL queries) should continue working normally.
+Any external services connecting to your database's project tables directly (e.g., SQL queries) should continue working normally.

 :::

-## Migrating from v8
+## Migrating from Version 8

 There are two ways to migrate from an existing Directus 8.X instance: